wp-plugins/exit-pop/readme.txt

 == Description ==

-Join StoreYa's +70,000 Happy merchants that use our marketing and sales tools on a daily basis!
+Join StoreYa's +100,000 Happy merchants that use our marketing and sales tools on a daily basis!

-98% of your web store visitors abandon your store.
-70% of them will NEVER RETURN.
+98% of your web store visitors abandon your store, 70% of them will NEVER RETURN.
 Exit Pop will help you convert those visitors into customers a second before they leave your store.
-Boost your sales by an avg. of 20%.
-Quick and easy 1 minute set up.
-Fits any theme - no design or coding skills required!
+This tool has the power to double your sales!
+Quick and easy 1 minute set up, fits any theme - no design or coding skills required!
 Our "Exit-Intent” Technology tracks the cursor movements of every visitor in real-time.
-This technology detects the precise millisecond when a visitor shows intent of abandoning your site, and encourages them to stay and make a purchase.
+This technology detects the precise millisecond when a visitor shows intent of abandoning your site, and encourages them to stay and make a purchase

 We also offer Statistics to track the growth of your sales with Exit Pop’s statistics panel.
 Conduct A/B testing in order to check out which offering brings back more visitors to purchase at your store.